bpow/stanford-affils/doc/tutorial.md

 - Make sure all dependencies are synced: `pipenv sync --dev`.
 - Save CSV into `scripts` folder in directory.
 - Run `python manage.py runscript load`.

+## Running database backup

+- Make sure all dependencies are synced: `pipenv sync --dev`.
+- Make sure AWS S3 bucket is configured and env variables are in .env file.
+- Run `python manage.py dbbackup`.

+## Restoring database from backup

+- Make sure all dependencies are synced: `pipenv sync --dev`.
+- Make sure AWS S3 bucket is configured and env variables are in .env file.
+- Run `python manage.py dbrestore`.

+- To see previous backups you can display the backup list with `python manage.py listbackups` and restore a specific backup with `python manage.py dbrestore -i {file-name}`